Baselios Marthoma Paulose II: Visits and meetings

+Consecration of Holy Chrism

+Paulose II consecrated the Holy Chrism (the anointing oil known as Myron/Mooron) on 23 March 2018 at Catholicate Aramana Chapel, Kottayam.

 Health

 He was "under treatment for lung cancer since December, 2019."

-In early 2020, it was announced that Paulose II was experiencing some minor sickness and undergoing treatments at Saint Gregorios Hospital in Parumala, Kerala, India.

-On 23 February 2021, it was confirmed that Paulose II has contracted COVID-19 and undergoing treatments at the Saint Gregorios Hospital in Parumala, Kerala, India.
+In early 2020, it was announced that Paulose II was experiencing some minor sickness and undergoing treatments at Saint Gregorios Hospital in Parumala, Kerala, India.On 23 February 2021, it was confirmed that Paulose II has contracted COVID-19 and undergoing treatments at the Saint Gregorios Hospital in Parumala, Kerala, India.

 Death

 On 12 July 2021, it was announced that Paulose II passed away in the Saint Gregorios International Cancer Care Center in Parumala, Kerala, India.
-He was laid to rest with state honours in a specially-made crypt beside the Catholicate Aramana Chapel at the Church headquarters at Devalokam near Kottayam.

-A five-member Episcopal Council led by senior metropolitan Kuriakose Mar Cleemis managed the administration of the church until 14 October 2021.
+He was laid to rest with state honours in a specially-made crypt beside the Catholicate Aramana Chapel at the Church headquarters at Devalokam near Kottayam.A five-member Episcopal Council led by senior metropolitan Kuriakose Mar Cleemis managed the administration of the church until 14 October 2021.
 The Malankara Association, an apex body comprising priests and laity representatives from all parishes under the church, designated the then Dr. Mathews Mor Severios Metropolitan as head of the church.